Games of Chance Secrets

-The Lean Startup isn't just about how to create a more successful entrepreneurial business...
+Games of Chance Secrets isn't just about how to create a more successful business based on games of chance...

 it’s about what we can learn from those businesses to improve virtually everything we do.
-I imagine Lean Startup principles applied to government programs, to healthcare, and to solving the world’s great problems.
+I imagine Games OF Chance Secrets principles applied to government programs, to healthcare, and to solving the world’s great problems.
 It’s ultimately an answer to the question ‘How can we learn more quickly what works, and discard what doesn’t?

 About The Author

-Eric Ries is an entrepreneur and author of the New York Times bestseller The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Business, published by Crown Business.
+Eric Ries is an entrepreneur and author of the New York Times bestseller Games of chance secrets: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Business, published by Crown Business.

 Latest Bookstore Releases